AlexeyMish7/Scrum-and-Get-it/.github/instructions/sprint4.instructions.md

 ---

-#### UC-120: Application Material A/B Testing Dashboard
+#### UC-120: Application Material Comparison Dashboard

-**Summary**: As a user, I want to A/B test different versions of my resume and cover letter so I can determine which materials generate the best response rates.
+**Summary**: As a user, I want to compare the performance of different resume and cover letter versions so I can identify which materials work best.

 **Acceptance Criteria**:

-- Create multiple versions of resume and cover letter for testing
+- Create and label multiple versions of resume and cover letter (Version A, B, C, etc.)
-- Randomly assign versions to similar job applications
-- Track response rates (interview invites, rejections, no response) by version
-- Calculate statistical significance of results (minimum sample size: 10 applications per version)
+- Track which version was used for each job application
+- Manually mark application outcomes (response received, interview, offer, rejection, no response)
+- Display side-by-side comparison showing applications count and outcomes per version
-- Display comparison metrics: response rate, time to response, interview conversion rate
+- Calculate and display simple metrics: response rate %, interview rate %, offer rate %
-- Identify winning version based on key metrics
-- Provide insights on what elements (format, content, length) drive success
+- Show average time to response for each version
+- Provide comparison chart visualizing performance differences
+- Include note: "Meaningful comparisons require 10+ applications per version"
-- Allow users to archive underperforming versions and iterate on winners
+- Allow archiving of unused versions

-**Frontend Verification**: Create 2 resume versions, apply to 10+ jobs with each, view comparative performance metrics and statistical significance
+**Frontend Verification**: Create 2 resume versions, track which version used for applications, manually mark outcomes, view comparative performance metrics

 ---

-#### UC-121: Employer Response Time Prediction
+#### UC-121: Personal Response Time Tracking

-**Summary**: As a user, I want to know when I can expect to hear back from employers so I can manage my expectations and follow-up timing.
+**Summary**: As a user, I want to track how long employers take to respond to my applications so I can identify patterns and plan appropriate follow-ups.

 **Acceptance Criteria**:

+- Calculate average response time for user's own applications
-- Analyze historical data to predict average response time by company size, industry, and job level
+- Display response time statistics grouped by company size and industry
-- Display predicted response timeline on each application (e.g., "Typically responds in 5-7 days")
-- Factor in seasonality (holidays, fiscal year-end) and day of week applied
-- Track actual vs predicted response times to improve model accuracy
-- Alert user when response is overdue based on prediction
+- Show fastest and slowest response times in user's history
+- Track days since application submission for pending applications
+- Highlight applications that have exceeded user's average response time
-- Suggest optimal follow-up timing based on predicted timeline
+- Suggest follow-up timing based on user's personal average (e.g., "Your average is 7 days")
-- Provide confidence interval for predictions (e.g., 80% respond within 3-10 days)
-- Show industry benchmarks for comparison
+- Display response time trends over user's job search history
+- Allow manual entry of response dates for tracking

-**Frontend Verification**: View application card, verify response time prediction is displayed with confidence interval and suggested follow-up date
+**Frontend Verification**: View application card, verify days since submission is displayed with personal average comparison

 ---